mmaitland300/sofware_building_tutorial/README.md

   - **Enhanced Isolation:** Containers encapsulate not just Python dependencies but an entire runtime environment, including OS libraries, configuration files, and environment variables.
 This leads to more robust isolation and easier replication across different systems.
   - **Trade-offs:** Containers add complexity and overhead.
 They require additional setup, and while they ensure consistency across environments, they might consume more resources than a lightweight virtual environment.

-- **Reproducible Research Environments:**
-  In research settings, reproducibility is critical.
-Best practices include:
-  - Using virtual environments for isolated package management.
-  - Employing containerization for comprehensive encapsulation of the entire software stack.
-  - Documenting environment configurations with tools like `requirements.txt`, Dockerfiles, or even configuration management systems.

 Together, these isolation techniques provide powerful tools for managing dependencies and ensuring that applications run reliably across varied setups.
 However, choosing between them should depend on the scope and scale of your project, as well as the need for portability versus resource efficiency.

 ---